daviatorstorm/BibaViewEngine/README.md

 ## Routing

-Every time that app executes - BibaEngine injecting a routing script to html.
-That why engine generates `wwwroot/index.build.html`.
-You can build an application and watch to `wwwroot/index.build.html` and find a script appended to the top of head element.

-So now we will use it.

 An `AddBibaViewEngine()` have some parameters:
 `BibaViewEngine.Router.Routes` and `BibaViewEngine.Models.BibaViewEnginePropperties` that are equals to null.
-Then method to set these to default values.
+Then method to set these to default values

 In our application we will create one route and look how it works.
-For doing that we must to create, for example, `Client/MainComponent.cs`, `Client/MainComponent.html` and modify a `Startup.cs` and `wwwroot/index.html`.
+For doing that we must to create, for example, `Client/MainComponent.cs`, `Client/MainComponent.html` and modify a `Startup.cs` and `wwwroot/index.html`

 ```
 Client/MainComponent.cs
 ------------------------------------------------------------------
 using BibaViewEngine;
+using BibaViewEngine.Compiler;

 namespace BibaViewEngineTutorial.Client
 {
     public class MainComponent : Component
     {
+        public MainComponent(BibaCompiler bibaCompiler)
+            : base(bibaCompiler)
+        {
+        }

         public string Message { get; set; } = "My name is John Doe";
     }
 }